example42/example42.github.io/_drafts/2017-10-16-plans_and_tasks.md

 With bolt one can run any kind of:

-  - copying files to a system
+  - upload files to a system
   - run any remote command
   - run any script
   - run a Puppet task